BrianP8701/swarmstar/journal.md

 So theres like 3 layers:

 1. Coder layer
-Configure the swarm to work in you enviroment with your provider and data sources
+Configure the swarm to work in you enviroment with your provider and data sources and stage
 2. User layer
 Configure the swarm with your data
 3. Swarm layer